 “This wall art is too big for my wall.”

 “This is too busy looking.”

-Honestly, I could keep going but I think you get the point.
-This Reverse Canvas DIY project allows you to pick the size, color, and pattern of your wall art.
+Honestly, I could keep going, but I think you get the point.
+This Reverse Canvas DIY project allows you to pick your wall art’s size, color, and pattern.

 Another thing I love about this project is how inexpensive this project was.
-I have to tell you, wall art is not cheap.
+I have to tell you, and wall art is not cheap.
 I’m afraid to say I have a “Joanna Gaines” taste with a “teacher and dog mom of one budget.”
 In other words, the things I like always seem to be more than I can afford.
 Also, as an avid HGTV watcher, I know that different interior styles gain popularity and lose popularity all the time.
-Take for example, the move from dark kitchens to all white kitchens.
-Just a few years ago, dark cabinets with colored, glass, backsplashes and dark, granite countertops were a thing.
-Nowadays, people are leaning more towards all white cabinets, subway tile backsplashes and quartz countertops, but even that is changing as we speak.
-The two looks are completely different from one another and this trend has changed only over the past couple of years!
+Take, for example, the move from dark kitchens to all-white kitchens.
+A few years ago, dark cabinets with colored glass, backsplashes, and dark granite countertops were things.
+Nowadays, people lean more towards all-white cabinets, subway tile backsplashes, and quartz countertops, but even that is changing as we speak.
+The two looks are completely different from one another, and this trend has changed only over the past couple of years!
 That being said, it can be really, really expensive to keep buying new decor.

 Finally, I love how simple this project is.
-Some projects that are marketed as “DIY” require things like saws, sanders, and other things that you just wouldn’t find around your house.
-The average person doing this project can easily attain the materials needed from their local craft store, and only need a minimal (if any) amount of construction knowledge.
+Some marketed projects as “DIY” require things like saws, sanders, and other things you wouldn’t find around your house.
+The average person doing this project can easily attain the materials needed from their local craft store and only need a minimal (if any) amount of construction knowledge.
 This truly is something you can “do yourself.”

 For more crafts, explore our Build Page.